 - Whip up the yogurt sauce and pour the sauce on warm pasta.

 Frequently Asked Questions

 Yes.
 I love making a big batch of Hashweh and using it for a quick meal through the week; it's great for weekend meal prepping.
 The yogurt sauce can also be made ahead of time too.

 It's best to store the components separately and then assemble them before serving.
 If you didn't do so, then reheat at a low temperature and add a splash of water.

 Hashweh is a perfect topping for hummus, on pizza, on rice.
 You can mix it with sauteed veggies, throw in a marinara sauce, eat it with pasta, mix it with rice, and stuff some vegetables.
 There is no shortage of ways you can use this mincemeat recipe.

-If you’re not used to strong garlic flavour or have young children, you can use roasted garlic or cook the garlic on low heat with a bit of olive oil for a few minutes, then add the oil and garlic to the yogurt.
-The last option is to add a tsp of dried garlic powder for a less pungent taste.
+If you're not used to strong garlic flavour or have young children, you can use roasted garlic or cook the garlic on low heat with a bit of olive oil for a few minutes, then add the oil and garlic to the yogurt.
+The last option is to add a teaspoon of dried garlic powder for a less pungent taste.